spandex-project/spandex/README.md

 ## Adapters

 * [Datadog](https://github.com/spandex-project/spandex_datadog)
-* Thats it so far!
+* That's it so far!
 If you want another adapter, it should be relatively easy to write!
 This library is in charge of handling the state management of spans, and the adapter is just in charge of generating certain values and ultimately sending the values to the service.